 In a small apartment, every piece of furniture should work double duty.
 Look for ottomans with hidden storage inside.
 These can hold blankets or books while serving as extra seating.

-Consider a coffee table that transforms into a dining table.
+Another option is to use a coffee table that transforms into a dining table.
 This saves space and gives you flexibility for meals or work.

 15. Fabric Wall Hangings